gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Clear-AIPAuthentication.md

 # Clear-AIPAuthentication

 ## SYNOPSIS
+**Relevant for:** Unified labeling and classic clients

 Clears the user settings and RMS templates for the current user.

-**Relevant for:** AIP unified labeling and classic clients

 ## SYNTAX